earthly/website/blog/_posts/2025-08-10-backstage-peak-hype.md

 ### 2. Limited Adoption

 The next big problem of typical Backstage installations is that the adoption level is very low.
-While Spotify internally claims to have achieved 99% voluntary adoption, most organizations get stuck at about 10% [Source].
+While Spotify internally claims to have achieved 99% voluntary adoption, most organizations get stuck at about 10% [Source](https://thenewstack.io/how-spotify-achieved-a-voluntary-99-internal-platform-adoption-rate/).

 These aren't early experiments.
 These are mature teams, often with 4–5 custom plugins and 10+ engineers behind them, still struggling to drive meaningful adoption.
 Imagine sinking so much effort into this great platform that ends up being largely unused at the end of the day.